It's Now or Never (film): Plot

-Álex (Dani Rovira) and Eva (María Valverde) are a happy couple who, after years of relationship, have decided to marry in the English countryside village (Castle Combe) where they met each other.
+Álex and Eva are a happy couple who, after years of relationship, have decided to marry in the English countryside village (Castle Combe) where they met each other.
 However, an unexpected problem occurs: a strike of air traffic controllers prevent Álex and his guests from arriving where Eva is waiting.

 Cast

 Production

-The film was shot in Barcelona, Camprodon, and Amsterdam.
+The screenplay was written by Jorge Lara and Francisco Roncal.
+The film is a Zeta Cinema and Atresmedia Cine production.
+It was shot in Barcelona, Camprodon, and Amsterdam.
+It boasted a €2.9 million budget.

 Music

 The Music was composed by Simon Smith as a happy feel good comedy score with touches of brit pop, punk and jazz.